heroiclabs/nakama-docs/docs/benchmarks.md

   </tr>
 </table>

+!!!
+Summary
+  A single Nakama instance with a single CPU core can have up to 19542 connected users.
+Scaling up to 2 nodes with 2 CPU cores each, this values goes up to 32092 CCU.

 ## Workload 2 - Register a new user

 This workload emulates the registration of new users through Nakama's [device authentication](../authentication/#device) API, which persists the new accounts to the database.